ibm-cloud-docs/vpc/about-contract.md

    ```

 - In a template format in the `templates` subsection of `play`.
 This section is an array of descriptors in the YAML format.
-[Pods](https://kubernetes.io/docs/concepts/workloads/pods/){: external} or [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/){: external} may have points of variability (POV) that are not known at the time of writing the descriptors.
-These POVs may be represented as [templates](https://pkg.go.dev/text/template){: external} and the values will be filled in at deployment time from information in the contract.
+[Pods](https://kubernetes.io/docs/concepts/workloads/pods/){: external} or [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/){: external} can have points of variability (POV) that are not known at the time of writing the descriptors.
+These POVs can be represented as [templates](https://pkg.go.dev/text/template){: external} and the values are completed at deployment time from information in the contract.
 We use [go templates](https://pkg.go.dev/text/template){: external} as the templating syntax, which is the same as used for [helm charts](https://helm.sh/docs/chart_template_guide/getting_started/){: external}, so templates can easily be exchanged with k8s.
 We support the following `Built-In` objects:
    - *Environment:* this object contains the environment variables as merged between the workload and the environment section.
 The object is available as `{{ .Env }}`.

    Example: